1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Intestinal Bypass and Anastomosis Status in Houston

-• Diet modifications: Start with clear liquids and low-fiber meals, then slowly advance to a balanced, nutrient-dense diet as tolerated.
+• Diet modifications: Use clear and low-fiber food and gradually proceed to a balanced and nutritional food as tolerated.

-• Vitamin & mineral supplements: Replace iron, vitamin B12, calcium, vitamin D, and other micronutrients to prevent deficiencies.
+• Vitamin & mineral supplements: Vitamin B12, Calcium, Vitamin D, and other types of vitamin supplements Prescribed to replace iron, vitamin B12, calcium, and vitamin D to prevent deficiencies.

-• Endoscopic balloon dilation: Non-surgical widening of strictures at the anastomosis site using a controlled balloon.
+• Endoscopic balloon dilation: Non-surgical enlargement of the strictures at anastomosis point by air-filled balloon.

 Schedule Your Consultation Today